choi8616/cse15l-lab-reports/lab-report-4/lab-report-4-week-8.md

 ## Markdown Snippets
-In this lab report, for three different given snippets, I tested both my implementation and other group's implementation of markdown-parse.
+In this lab report, for three different given snippets, I tested both my implementation and other group's implementation of `markdown-parse`.
 I ran the test for each snippets and for each implementations.
 In other words, I created total of 6 test methods.